co822ee/youchenshen.github.io/README.md

 > With over 4 years of experience in using data to solve problems.
 I am passionate about collaborating with diverse teams to drive data-driven decisions and creating appealing data visualizations.
 I value self-learning with growth mindset and maintaining data integrity, striving to make a meaningful impact through innovative solutions.

-#### Technical Skills: R, Python, SQL, Google Earth Engine (Javascript), Google Cloud Platform, Google BigQuery, Arcpy, ArcGIS, QGIS
+#### Technical Skills: R, Python, PostgreSQL, Google Earth Engine (Javascript), Google Cloud Platform, Google BigQuery, Arcpy, ArcGIS, QGIS

 ## Education